 - Received the American Nurses Association (ANA) National Database of Nursing Quality Indicators (NDNQI) Award for outstanding nursing quality in the pediatric hospital category.

 - Has one of the highest numbers of pediatric intensive care beds in the U.S.

-- Houses one of the nation's largest pediatric residency programs and the only training site in Indiana
+- Houses one of the nation's largest pediatric residency programs

 - Ten specialty programs ranked among the top 30 children's hospitals in the nation by U.S.News & World Report

 - Provides care for more than 231,500 patient visits each year

 - Is supported by two Ronald McDonald houses

 - Integrates and supports family-centered care by bringing in the perspectives of patients and families directly into the planning, delivery and evaluation of healthcare